Young Collector's Resources

 Diamond Dan is a great guy who offers all kinds of fun and interesting publications for young miners.
 His mini miners page can be found here on the Diamond Dan Website.
 Below are a few samples of the free stuff he offers this community and please check out his Youtube channel!

-Series 13, Volumes 1 to 4 of Diamond Dan's Mini Miners Monthly Newsletters.
+Volumes of Diamond Dan's Mini Miners Monthly Newsletters.
 Feel free to download them and take a look.
 Click on the page to download them in PDF format.
 You can subscribe to these on Diamond Dans website in the link above.

 Diamond Dan Coloring Books

 To celebrate both the colorful world of minerals and National Coloring day on September 14th, it is Diamond Dan's pleasure to give to you these two mineral coloring books.
 Happy National Coloring Day!

 Curiosity Friendly links

 While it's hard to know what will spark someone's imagination, here are a few ideas gathered together to fit the theme for younger collectors.

 From Rock & Gem Magazine, this short blog takes you through the beginning resources for young collectors, along with a few good ideas and tips.